-Human Rhinovirus and Enterovirus: Rhinovirus and enterovirus are closely related RNA viruses in the Picornaviridae family.18 There are more than 100 different serotypes that all share high sequence homology.38 Rhinovirus causes up to 80% of all cases of the common cold worldwide and is more common in children than adults.
-It is the cause of a significant number of mild upper respiratory tract
+Human Rhinovirus and Enterovirus: Rhinovirus and enterovirus are closely related RNA viruses in the Picornaviridae family.
+There are more than 100 different serotypes that all share high sequence homology.
+Rhinovirus causes up to 80% of all cases of the common cold worldwide and is more common in children than adults.
+It is the cause of a significant number of mild upper respiratory tract infections throughout the year, especially during the spring and fall seasons.
+Most infections are mild, but rhinovirus has been associated with severe infections in at-risk populations including young children, the elderly, immunocompromised patients, and those with asthma.

-There are 62 non-polio enteroviruses that can cause disease in humans.18 Enterovirus primarily infects the gastrointestinal tract but can also cause respiratory illness, which is generally mild, like the common cold, but can result in serious complications, especially in infants.18 A 2014 outbreak of enterovirus D68 (EV-D68) resulted in severe respiratory infections, some of which were fatal.40
+There are 62 non-polio enteroviruses that can cause disease in humans.
+Enterovirus primarily infects the gastrointestinal tract but can also cause respiratory illness, which is generally mild, like the common cold, but can result in serious complications, especially in infants.
+A 2014 outbreak of enterovirus D68 (EV-D68) resulted in severe respiratory infections, some of which were fatal.

-Influenza virus: There are three types of influenza viruses: A, B, and C.3 In the northern hemisphere, influenza A and B circulate during the winter months causing seasonal epidemics most years; influenza C infections are less common and not believed to cause epidemics.^{3,41} Both influenza A and B mutate, and the impact of influenza varies from year to year depending on the severity of the changes and effectiveness of influenza vaccines.42 The two most common Influenza A subtypes infecting humans are H1N1 (including the 2009 Pandemic H1N1 variant) and H3N2, and prevalence varies annually.41 Other rare Influenza A subtypes also known to infect humans, such as H5N1 (avian influenza) and H3N2v, can cause severe illness and, in some cases, death.43 Influenza is easily spread from person to person and those most at risk for complications from infection include infants and children, the elderly, and anyone who is immunocompromised or who has co-morbidities such as heart or lung disease.44
+Influenza virus: There are three types of influenza viruses: A, B, and C.3 In the northern hemisphere, influenza A and B circulate during the winter months causing seasonal epidemics most years; influenza C infections are less common and not believed to cause epidemics.3,41 Both influenza A and B mutate, and the impact of influenza varies from year to year depending on the severity of the changes and effectiveness of influenza vaccines.42 The two most common Influenza A subtypes infecting humans are H1N1 (including the 2009 Pandemic H1N1 variant) and H3N2, and prevalence varies annually.41 Other rare Influenza A subtypes also known to infect humans, such as H5N1 (avian influenza) and H3N2v, can cause severe illness and, in some cases, death.43 Influenza is easily spread from person to person and those most at risk for complications from infection include infants and children, the elderly, and anyone who is immunocompromised or who has co-morbidities such as heart or lung disease.44

-Influenza A 2009 H1N1: During the 2009 - 2010 influenza season, a new strain of influenza A, now known as 2009 H1N1 became the dominant circulating virus, accounting for approximately 95% of reported influenza infections.45 This strain replaced the H1N1 virus that was previously circulating in humans and is common in both Europe and the U.S.^{3,41}
+Influenza A 2009 H1N1: During the 2009 - 2010 influenza season, a new strain of influenza A, now known as 2009 H1N1 became the dominant circulating virus, accounting for approximately 95% of reported influenza infections.
+This strain replaced the H1N1 virus that was previously circulating in humans and is common in both Europe and the U.S.

-Parainfluenza Virus: The parainfluenza viruses are members of the paramyxovirus family that commonly cause respiratory infections in children.46 Prevalence of parainfluenza viruses is seasonal and varies by type; most infections are mild and self-limited, but parainfluenza virus can cause life threatening pneumonia in immunocompromised people, such as those with cystic fibrosis or transplant recipients.47
+Parainfluenza Virus: The parainfluenza viruses are members of the paramyxovirus family that commonly cause respiratory infections in children.
+Prevalence of parainfluenza viruses is seasonal and varies by type; most infections are mild and self-limited, but parainfluenza virus can cause life threatening pneumonia in immunocompromised people, such as those with cystic fibrosis or transplant recipients.

-Respiratory Syncytial Virus: RSV is the most common cause of pediatric viral respiratory infections.15 Infection with RSV can occur at any age, and those most at risk for complications and more severe disease are the very young, especially premature infants, the elderly, and anyone with a weakened immune system.48 There are two types of respiratory syncytial virus, RSV A and B. Infections with RSV A are thought to be more severe than infections with RSV B.^{22,49}
+Respiratory Syncytial Virus: RSV is the most common cause of pediatric viral respiratory infections.
+Infection with RSV can occur at any age, and those most at risk for complications and more severe disease are the very young, especially premature infants, the elderly, and anyone with a weakened immune system.
+There are two types of respiratory syncytial virus, RSV A and B. Infections with RSV A are thought to be more severe than infections with RSV B.